nemild/hack-the-media/README.md

 	- can be fired or influenced to prevent unfavorable coverage even in seemingly innocuous beats like business or technical reporting (example: [Newsweek firing for critical coverage of Newsweek’s parent company](https://www.nytimes.com/2018/02/05/business/media/newsweek-firings.html)) (there are obviously much worse things that happen to journalists, and my focus is in tech reporting)
 	- use “three’s a trend” as common heuristic, despite the fact that this would be laughable to most statisticians (example: [Great Clown Scare of 2016](https://www.nytimes.com/2016/09/13/insider/on-the-creepy-clown-beat-you-really-cant-make-this-stuff-up.html), [anecdotes vs data](https://twitter.com/trengriffin/status/948366029058535424))
 	- (sometimes) keep a future career path open to the technology sector
+- **Media frenzy**: A singular event is reported, and a frenzy of media coverage ensues on stories that fit this narrative (Example: [Facebook and Cambridge Analytica](https://www.nytimes.com/2018/03/17/us/politics/cambridge-analytica-trump-campaign.html) -> Facebook’s general role in society, [WSJ story about Theranos](https://www.wsj.com/articles/theranos-has-struggled-with-blood-tests-1444881901) -> Theranos firestorm)
+  - The precipitating event:
+    - validates that readers/viewers care about this issue and that for news editors there are impressions and profits to be made (see [Cecil the Lion’s coverage at the Washington Post](https://www.nytimes.com/2015/08/17/business/where-clicks-reign-audience-is-king.html) to see the thought process for one editor about what to cover)
+    - encourages insiders/critics to leak more information — and search for receptive journalists looking for this (example: one journalist searching for [more leaks](https://twitter.com/RMac18/status/979506451893821440) after the FB/Cambridge Analytica issues)
+    - makes journalists invest more in this topic, uncovering new issues (this also has a risk of confirmation bias, where stories are reported that fit the narrative; those that don’t are poorly reported, deemed un-newsworthy, or simply ignored by the audience)
+  - Targeted groups (startup founders, employees of a company, a politician) get deeply defensive, since a media frenzy is often not fair.
+These targeted groups fixate on the stories that are inaccurate or unfair.
+This then (inappropriately) leads them to dismiss most criticism, even those that a thoughtful observer would consider a fair critique.

 **Potential antibodies**